mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 [Maximum risk](/guidelines/risk/standard_levels#standard-risk-levels-definition-and-nomenclature) sites must enable the use of HTTP Public Key Pinning (HPKP).
 HPKP instructs a user agent to bind a site to specific root certificate authority, intermediate certificate authority, or end-entity public key.
 This prevents certificate authorities from issuing unauthorized certificates for a given domain that would nevertheless be trusted by the browsers.
 These fradulent certificates would allow an active attacker to MitM and impersonate a website, intercepting credentials and other sensitive data.

 Due to the risk of knocking yourself off the internet, HPKP must be implemented with extreme care.
 This includes having backup key pins, testing on a non-production domain, testing with `Public-Key-Pins-Report-Only` and then finally doing initial testing with a very short-lived `max-age` directive.
-Because of the risk of creating a self-denial-of-service and the very low risk of a fraudulent certificate being issued, it is <em>not recommended</em> for the majority websites to implement HPKP.
+Because of the risk of creating a self-denial-of-service and the very low risk of a fraudulent certificate being issued, it is <em>not recommended</em> for the majority of websites to implement HPKP.

 ### Directives

 - `max-age:` number of seconds the user agent will enforce the key pins and require a site to use a cert that satisfies them
 - `includeSubDomains:` whether user agents should pin all subdomains to the same pins

-Unlike with HSTS, what to set `max-age` is highly individualized to a given site.
+Unlike with HSTS, what to set for `max-age` is highly individualized to a given site.
 A longer value is more secure, but screwing up your key pins will result in your site being unavailable for a longer period of time.
 Recommended values fall between 15 and 120 days.

 ### Examples